peteroupc/html3dutil/doc/tutorial-surfaces.md

     return mesh;
     }

-In the HTML 3D Library, parametric surface objects define one method, `evaluate`, which returns a 3D point given a U parameter and a V parameter.
+In the HTML 3D Library, surface evaluator objects define a method, `evaluate`, which returns a 3D point given a U parameter and a V parameter.
 (By default, U and V each range from 0 through 1.)

-The following code is a very simple surface evaluator.
+The following code is a very simple surface evaluator object.

     var evaluator = {
       "evaluate":function(u, v){